cloudquery/cloudquery/plugins/source/gcp/README.md

 # GCP Source Plugin

-GCP Source plugin for CloudQuery extract configuration from varietly of GCP APIs and loads them to any of the supported CloudQuery Destination plugins.
+The GCP Source plugin for CloudQuery extracts configuration from a variety of GCP APIs and loads them into any supported CloudQuery destinations (e.g. PostgreSQL).

 ## Links